cyberbotics/webots/docs/guide/lidar-sensors.md

 In comparison to the real sensor, the simulated model has the following limitations:

 - The scanning range resolution is constant over the entire scan.
-- The vertical azimuth doesn't depend on the horizontal scan angle.
+- The vertical azimuth is constant over the entire scan.

 %figure "SICK LD-MRS lidar"